tpoisot/ms_pop_networks/ms_pop.md

 $i$ at site $x$.
-In this formulation, the $\epsilon$ term can be made to include the spatial variation of interaction between $i$ and $j$ over sites, and the covariance between the observed presence of this interaction and the occurence of species $i$ and $j$.
+In this formulation, the $\epsilon$ term can be made to include the spatial variation of interaction between $i$ and $j$ over sites, and the covariance between the observed presence of this interaction and the occurrence of species $i$ and $j$.
 Most importantly, this model differs in that each site $x$ is characterized by a set of functions ${\mathcal{N}_x,
 \mathcal{T}_x}$, that may not be the same for all sites considered.
 For example, the same predator can prefer different prey items in different